-The Company has anticipated all material costs: the operating activities of the Company for the next 12 months, and the costs associated therewith. with IM Exploration's consistent current expectations; the Company will be successful in planning and executing its objectives, including its exploration program.
+The operating activities of the Company will be consistent with IM Exploration's current expectations; the Company will be successful in planning and executing its objectives, including its exploration program.

-operating and exploration The activities of the Company, and the costs associated therewith, will consistent be with Company's current expectations; eauitv markets. exchange and interest rates and other applicable economic conditions are favourable to IM Exploration.
+The operating and exploration activities of the Company, and the costs associated therewith, will be consistent with the Company's current expectations; equity exchange markets, and interest rates and other applicable economic conditions are favourable to IM Exploration.